Sassa Narimasa: Military life

 In 1575, Narimasa fought at the Battle of Nagashino against Takeda Katsuyori from Takeda clan.
 Later, he was given Komaru Castle in Echizen, where he had recently helped put down rioting Ikkō-ikki, and became a member of Echizen Sanninshu (Echizen Triumvir).

 In 1577, he participated in the Battle of Tedorigawa against Uesugi Kenshin from the Uesugi clan.

-In 1580, he was involved in stabilizing the Etchu Province, against uprising of Ikko sect followers as a support for Jimbo Nagazumi.
+In 1580, he was involved in stabilizing the Etchu Province, against an uprising of Ikko sect followers who supported Jimbo Nagazumi.

 In 1581, he defended Toyama Castle against Kawada Nagayori in the Battle of Arakawa.

 In 1582, he and Shibata Katsuie successfully laid siege to Uozu against Uesugi Kagekatsu from the Uesugi clan.
 He was granted Etchū Province as a reward for helping Shibata Katsuie fight the Uesugi clan.

-In 1583, after Oda Nobunaga's death at Honnō-ji, at the Kiyosu meeting, Narimasa took side of Shibata, but he could not participate in the battle of Shizugatake since he could not leave Etchu due to preparations for the attack of the Uesugi army at Matsukura Castle (Toyama Prefecture).
+In 1582, after Oda Nobunaga's death at Honnō-ji, at the Kiyosu meeting, Narimasa took the side of Shibata, but he could not participate in the battle of Shizugatake in 1583, since he could not leave Etchu where he was preparing for the attack of the Uesugi army at Matsukura Castle (Toyama Prefecture).
 After the death of Katsuie, Narimasa joined Tokugawa Ieyasu.

-In 1584, during the battle of Komaki Nagakute, he and the Tokugawa alliance unsuccessfully challenged Toyotomi force under Maeda Toshiie at the Siege of Suemori.
+In 1584, during the battle of Komaki Nagakute, he and the Tokugawa alliance unsuccessfully challenged the Toyotomi force under Maeda Toshiie at the Siege of Suemori.

-In 1585, he was defeated against Toyotomi Hideyoshi at Siege of Toyama, and later Narimasa submitted to Hideyoshi and his life was spared.
+In 1585, he was defeated by Toyotomi Hideyoshi at Siege of Toyama, and later Narimasa submitted to Hideyoshi and his life was spared.

-In 1587, after Hideyoshi Kyushu Campaign, he was given a fief in Higo Province in Kyushu.
+In 1587, after the Hideyoshi Kyushu Campaign, he was given a fief in Higo Province in Kyushu.

 Death

 In 1588, however, due to difficulties in suppressing a Higo Province local revolt, he committed suicide (seppuku) by Hideyoshi's instruction.
 The insurrection stemmed from survey of his province, which resulted in a change in the distance in which farmers transported their tax rice from 3 ri to 8 ri.

-Later, after Higo Province was confiscated from Sassa Narimasa, land in Higo (roughly half of the province) and Kumamoto Castle granted to Kato Kiyomasa.
+Later, after Higo Province was confiscated from Sassa Narimasa, land in Higo (roughly half of the province) and Kumamoto Castle was granted to Kato Kiyomasa.